 Third Party Purposes/Justifications

 [As identified in the preliminary recommendation relating to criteria and content of requests, each request must include information about the legal rights of the requestor specific to the request and/or specific rationale and/or justification for the request, e.g. What is the basis or reason for the request; Why is it necessary for the requestor to ask for this data?
-The EPDP Team expects that over time, the entity responsible for receiving requests will be able to identify certain patterns that could result in the development of a preset list of rationales and/or justifications that a requestor can select from, while always maintaining the option for the requestor to provide this information in free form”.]
+The EPDP Team expects that over time, the entity responsible for receiving requests will be able to identify certain patterns that could result in the development of a preset list of rationales and/or justifications that a requestor can select from, while always maintaining the option for the requestor to provide this information in free form.]

-Receipt of acknowledgement
+Acknowledgement of receipt

-The EPDP Team recommends that, consistent with the EPDP Phase 1 recommendations, the response time for acknowledging receipt of a SSAD request should be without undue delay, but not more than two (2) business days from receipt, unless (i) shown circumstances do not make this possible or (ii) the SSAD is implemented using technologies which allow instantaneous responses to disclosure requests, in which case, the acknowledgement of receipt must be instantaneous.
+The EPDP Team recommends that the response time for acknowledging receipt of a SSAD request by the Central Gateway Manager must be without undue delay, but not more than two (2) hours from receipt.

+The Central Gateway Manager MUST confirm that all required information as per preliminary recommendation #3, criteria and content of request, is provided.
+Should the Central Gateway Manager determine that the request is incomplete, the Central Gateway Manager must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.

-The response should also include information about the subsequent steps as well as the timeline consistent with the recommendations outlined below.
+The response provided by the Central Gateway Manager should also include information about the subsequent steps as well as the timeline consistent with the recommendations outlined below.

-Authorization Provider
+Contracted Party Authorization

-The authorization provider MUST review every request on its merits and MUST NOT disclose data on the basis of accredited user category alone.
+The Contracted Party to which the disclosure request has been routed MUST review every request on its merits and MUST NOT disclose data on the basis of accredited user category alone.
 For the avoidance of doubt, automated review is not explicitly prohibited where it is both legally and technically permissible.

-The authorization provider MUST confirm that all required information as per building block a) ‘criteria and content of requests’ is provided.
-Should the authorization provider determine that the request is incomplete, the authorization provider must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.
-[Note: this confirmation could also be the responsibility of the central gateway manager if the manager is not the same entity as the authorization provider
+If deemed desirable, the Contracted Party may outsource the authorization responsibility to a third-party provider, but the Contracted Party will remain ultimately responsible for ensuring that the applicable requirements are met.

-While the requestor will have the ability to identify the lawful basis under which it expects the authorization provider to disclose the data requested, the authorization provider must make the final determination of the appropriate lawful basis.
+While the requestor will have the ability to identify the lawful basis under which it expects the Contracted Party to disclose the data requested, the Contracted Party must make the final determination of the appropriate lawful basis for the Contracted Party to disclose the requested information.

-The authorization provider should make a threshold determination (without processing the underlying data) about whether the requestor has established an interest in the disclosure of personal data.
+The Contracted Party should make a threshold determination (without processing the underlying data) about whether the requestor has established an interest in the disclosure of personal data.
 The determination should consider the elements:

 Is the identity of the requestor clear/verified?